jmartinesdev/sisterhood-gym/README.md

 ## **Planning Stage**
     With each passing year, we recognize more and more the importance of women in society and the importance of a safe environment for the female audience has become everyone's responsibility.
 Therefore, the Sisterhood Gym space was created and developed with the aim of protecting women and creating a more fun, light environment in which women not only go to train but also create bonds with other women who are in search of physical and mental health.

     The design was created to show how light and safe it is to train in a 100% female environment, with personal training women, and that working out can be light, fun, and with a lot of professionalism involved.
 ### **Target Audiences:**
+    A Sisterhood visa alcançar que estão convencidas de mulheres que a saúde física e mental é uma prioridade nos dias de hoje.
+    Nosso foco é atingir mulheres de todas as faixas etárias, independentemente de raça ou religião.
+    A Sisterhood é um ambiente com empatia em que cada mulher ajuda uma a outra na busca do corpo ideal.